Early Life and Education of Deion Sanders: A Complete Timeline

 September 2, 2005: Hurricane Katrina Relief Challenge

-On September 2, 2005, Deion Sanders challenged professional athletes to donate $1,000 each for Hurricane Katrina relief efforts.
+On September 2, 2005, Deion Sanders challenged all professional athletes to donate $1,000 each to Hurricane Katrina relief efforts.

 July 22, 2008: Appearance on Celebrity Family Feud

-On July 22, 2008, Deion Sanders and his family appeared on Celebrity Family Feud.
+On July 22, 2008, Deion Sanders appeared with his family on Celebrity Family Feud, competing against the Kardashian family.

 In 2012, Deion Sanders became the head coach for the Prime Prep Academy, which he co-founded.

-Deion Sanders continued as the head coach for Prime Prep Academy in 2013.
+Deion Sanders continued as the head coach for Prime Prep Academy in 2013, amidst controversies regarding his position.

 2014: Featured on Running Wild with Bear Grylls

-In 2015, Deion Sanders competed and won against Justin Bieber on Spike's Lip Sync Battle with performances of "Play That Funky Music" and "Like a Virgin".
+In 2015, Deion Sanders competed against Justin Bieber on Spike's Lip Sync Battle and won with performances of "Play That Funky Music" by Wild Cherry and "Like a Virgin" by Madonna.

 2015: Divorce from Pilar Biggers-Sanders